Welcome to BCLMA – where leaders in law firm management meet, engage, explore and build their skills.

 - Surveys on staff compensation, firm profitability, staff ratios, charge out rates and management staff salary information*

-- TOPICS e-newsletter, published quarterly
+- TOPICS e-newsletter, published 3 times a year

 - Extensive networking opportunities with other legal administrators

 - Participation in committees to set the future direction of legal administration